 Julia Chybowski, Musicology

-Julia J. Chybowski earned a Ph.D. in music history from the University of Wisconsin-Madison and is currently Assistant Professor of Music at the University of Wisconsin-Oshkosh where she teaches introductory courses in Western and Non-western music, survey courses for music majors and the general student, as well as upper-level seminars in musical exoticism, social impact of music technology, and musical cultures of the United States.
+Julia J. Chybowski earned a Ph.D. in music history from the University of Wisconsin-Madison and is currently Associate Professor of Music at the University of Wisconsin-Oshkosh where she teaches introductory courses in Western and Non-western music, survey courses for music majors and the general student, as well as upper-level seminars in musical exoticism, social impact of music technology, and musical cultures of the United States.
 Chybowski’s interest in pedagogy and educational reform motivated her to join UWO’s General Education Reform Committee, and she has presented innovative curricular and pedagogical methods at state and national conferences.
-She also serves UWO and the surrounding community as elected member of the Faculty Senate, Executive Committee of the Senate, Music Department liaison for the Cooperative Academic Partnership Program, and faculty member of the campus American Democracy Project.
-At the national level, she serves her academic fields on the American Musicological Society’s Pedagogy Committee and is working as Program Chairperson for the spring 2015 Feminist Theory and Music Conference to be held on the UW-Madison campus.
+She also has served UWO and the surrounding community as elected member of the Faculty Senate, Executive Committee of the Senate, Music Department liaison for the Cooperative Academic Partnership Program, and faculty member of the campus American Democracy Project.
+At the national level, she has served on the American Musicological Society’s Pedagogy Committee and as Program Chairperson for the 2015 Feminist Theory and Music Conference.

 Chybowski’s doctoral dissertation, “Developing American Taste: A Cultural History of the Early-Twentieth-Century Music Appreciation Movement” has led to further research of musical culture in the United States.
 Presently, she works on the biography and reception of African American vocalist, Elizabeth Taylor Greenfield who toured in the mid-to-late nineteenth century as the “Black Swan.”
-This research has been supported by grants from the University of Wisconsin, the Andrew W. Mellon Foundation, Historical Society of Pennsylvania, and Library Company of Philadelphia.
 She has presented original research at national and international meetings of the Society for American Music, The American Musicological Society, Feminist Theory and Music Conference, and at numerous college campuses and community events.
-Her published works can be found in The Grove Dictionary of American Music, Encyclopedia of American Musical Culture, The American Music Research Journal, The Journal of Ethnic History, and The Journal of the American Musicological Society.
+Her published works can be found in The Grove Dictionary of American Music, Encyclopedia of American Musical Culture, The American Music Research Journal, The Journal of Ethnic History, Journal of Historical Research in Music Education, and The Journal of the American Musicological Society.